ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    gname = tstr
 ~~~~~~~~~~~

-This format is consistent with every signature algorithm currently considered in {{I-D.ietf-cose-rfc8152bis-algs}}, i.e., with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs}} describes how the format of each 'sign_info_entry' can be generalized for possible future registered algorithms having a different set of COSE capabilities.
+This format is consistent with every signature algorithm currently defined in {{I-D.ietf-cose-rfc8152bis-algs}}, i.e., with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs}} describes how the format of each 'sign_info_entry' can be generalized for possible future registered algorithms having a different set of COSE capabilities.

 ### 'kdcchallenge' Parameter {#kdcchallenge}

 The 'kdcchallenge' parameter is an OPTIONAL parameter of the Token Post response message defined in {{Section 5.10.1 of I-D.ietf-ace-oauth-authz}}.
 This parameter contains a challenge generated by the KDC and provided to the Client.
-The Client may use this challenge to prove possession of its own private key in the Joining Request (see the ‘client_cred_verify’ parameter in {{key-distr}}).
+The Client may use this challenge to prove possession of its own private key in the Joining Request (see the ‘client_cred_verify’ parameter in {{gid-post}}).

 #  Keying Material Provisioning and Group Membership Management {#key-distr}